Pelosi Wants to Keep Nukes Out of Donald Trump's Hands. There's Nothing She Can Do

 Indeed, there is a military aide who shadows the Commander in Chief day and night, carrying the black briefcase commonly referred to as the “nuclear football,” packed with attack options and other information needed in a national emergency.
 At any moment’s notice, Trump is legally empowered to order a nuclear attack with America’s arsenal of strategic bombers, missile-launching submarines and land-based intercontinental ballistic missiles.

 The decision to launch a nuclear attack is made by the President and relayed as an order to the Chairman of the Joint Chiefs of Staff, before it sent down the chain of command, according to military documents.
-The order from the President would unleash the world’s most powerful nuclear arsenal either through a fleet of strategic bombers, missile-launching submarines or land-based intercontinental ballistic missiles.

 The quick-reaction system was designed during the Cold War to put the country’s nuclear forces on hair-trigger alert, given that a Soviet Union attack could obliterate the nation’s defenses—and leadership—in 30 minutes or less.
 An American pre-emptive nuclear attack on another nuclear power would almost certainly result in the deaths of millions in the strike and counterattack.

 The issue is particularly concerning as Congressional members wonder about Trump’s temperament and whether the nation can survive his remaining 12 days in office without further damage to national security.
 Five people were killed in the wake of the takeover of the Capitol by pro-Trump protesters, including Ashli Babbitt, a 35-year old protestor from San Diego, and Brian Sicknick, a 42-year-old U.S. Capitol Police officer from New Jersey.